Shintaro-Sugawara/PathList/README.md

 ## Donations

 - Donations are welcome.
-(URL to be added later)
+(URL to be added later.)
 - If you haven't purchased the Pro version, please consider purchasing it instead of donating.

 ---